 We are strengthening collaborations with suppliers and our commercial operations to bring trend-based products to market faster and more efficiently.
 For example, we established new R&D China facilities closer to our suppliers, manufacturers and our business operations.
 Our R&D Center in Bridgewater, NJ, USA, is also now co-located with the U.S. headquarters of Nestlé Health Science.
 This allows for deep integration between the R&D and commercial functions of the business, to accelerate the launch of science-based nutritional solutions.

 We have already seen success with our new ways of working.
-In the first half of 2019 alone, we’ve launched products such as the Garden Gourmet plant-based burger, YES! snack bars in a recyclable paper wrapper, and a new range of Starbucks products, all with a ‘speed to market’ mindset.
+In the first half of 2019 alone, we launched products such as the Garden Gourmet plant-based burger and a new range of Starbucks products, all with a 'speed to market' mindset.
 In addition, we have rolled out our infant formula with Human Milk Oligosaccharides (HMOs) across 44 markets in just 12 months and invented the first dark chocolate made entirely from cocoa fruit for our KitKat brand.

 Taking open innovation to a new level

 We recognize the need to collaborate differently with suppliers, researchers and start-ups.
 For example, strategic innovation partnerships play a key role as we make progress towards improving the environmental performance of our packaging.
 We have joined forces with partners such as Danimer Scientific to develop biodegradable plastic products and PureCycle to deliver the world’s first virgin-like recycled polypropylene.